skoba/sushi-train/README.md

 # sushi-train
-HL7 FHIR Profile/IG CI/CD experiments with Sushi.
+HL7 FHIR Profile/IG CI/CD experiments with Sushi with JP Core settings.

 # How to work